jpcornet/AoC2022/README.md

 I consider this different from regular perl.
 Normally when I write perl I want it to be easy to maintain.
 This type of perl is write-only and may hurt your eyes when you look at it.

+Actually, the language that is used is "perl regexes".
+It could have been done with pcregrep except perl is easier to actually get the correct output.
+And the 14-character sequence would have been very tedious in pcregrep.

 Wrapped in a shell script to be able to set some perl runtime flags.

+* day 7 - Javascript

+Using node to turn it into a cli